 Feel the magic of the east

-Discover the cultural treasures of the exotic east on a Burma vacation, from temple-strewn landscapes to atmospheric floating villages.
+Discover the cultural treasures of the exotic east on a Myanmar (Burma) vacation, from temple-strewn landscapes to atmospheric floating villages.

-Warm, friendly locals make you feel welcome in Burma, a country that’s only just come out of years of political isolation.
-Still largely untouched by the trappings of tourism, Burma offers a rewarding and authentic experience for adventurous travelers.
+Warm, friendly locals make you feel welcome in Myanmar, a country that’s only just come out of years of political isolation.
+Still largely untouched by the trappings of tourism, Myanmar offers a rewarding and authentic experience for adventurous travelers.

 Plunge yourself into Burmese culture by visiting its greatest treasures, such as the glittering Shwedagon Pagoda, or the archaeological ruins of the enigmatic Plains of Bagan.
 Experience the country’s natural beauty at serene Inle Lake, and witness the unchanged lifestyle of the locals who make their home in its floating villages.